standardrb/lint_roller/README.md

-If your gem name is `banana_roller` and you've set `spec.metadata["default_lint_roller_plugin"]` to `"BananaRoller::Plugin"`, then your users could just add this to their `.standard.yml` file:
+If your gem name is `banana_roller` and you've set `spec.metadata["default_lint_roller_plugin"]` to `"BananaRoller::Plugin"`, then your users could just add this to their `.rubocop.yml` file or `.standard.yml` file:

 ```yaml
 plugins:
   - banana_roller
 ```

 And that's it!
-During initialization, `standardrb` will `require "banana_roller"` and know to call `BananaRoller::Plugin.new(config)` to instantiate it.
+During initialization, `rubocop` or `standardrb` will `require "banana_roller"` and know to call `BananaRoller::Plugin.new(config)` to instantiate it.